gms4/case-study-etl-elt/README.md

 To run the ETL Pipeline, follow these steps:

 1. Execute the `estudo_de_caso_etl.ipynb` script.
-2. Check the `clean_fifa_model_etl` table in the PostgreSQL database to see the processed data.
+2. Check the `analytics.etl_clean_fifa_model` table in the PostgreSQL database to see the processed data.

 ### ELT Pipeline
 To run the ELT Pipeline, follow these steps: